jamesponeal/sinatra-to-rails-reference/rails-routes.md

 Your Rails application will use a routes.rb file where you set your home page, or root, of your application:

-root 'categories#index'
+'''root 'categories#index''''

 In this file you would also create a resources command for the table name, which makes the standard REST paths available to you.
 For our 'categories and listings' example, our resources command would look like this:

-resources: categories do
+'''resources: categories do
   resources: listings
-end
+end'''

 The remaining route functions will be handled by writing methods in the controller files.